Morgan Seag's research involves taking oral histories of the first women in Antarctica and examining the process of their gradual inclusion.

 - Girton College

 Morgan holds an MPhil and PhD in Geography / Polar Studies from the University of Cambridge and a BA in Political Science from the University of Pennsylvania.
-She has expertise in the social and political dimensions of cryosphere science, with particular interests in science policy, gender and institutional change, and science communication.
+She is a science policy consultant, researcher, and communicator with expertise in institutional change, multilateral climate policy, and science diplomacy, with geographical expertise in the polar regions, West Africa, and mountainous areas.

 As a PhD student and Gates Cambridge Scholar, Morgan examined the histories of science, policy, and social change in international spaces.
 In broad terms, she explored the "human" side of these shared spaces: how are they used? by whom? to what end?
 More specifically, her PhD thesis examined scientific institutions in Antarctica, asking how they evolved to become more gender inclusive over time.
 As part of this research, she was a visiting scholar at the University of Colorado Boulder and a SCAR Fellow hosted by the University of Tasmania.